Highlights Of The Program

 • Diagnosing why approved delivery platforms can remain invisible in real-world clinical uptake

-• Applying stakeholder insight and interface engineering to meet regulator, payer and patient needs
+• Applying stakeholder insights and interface engineering to address the needs of regulators, payers, and patients

 12:25 - 12:30